vikrantRajan/DanTerm4Week4/CONTRIBUTING.md

 			* EditorConfig for VS Code

 * Avoid file conflicts
-	* Rename instructor's files with your initials (i.e. hello-dan.js where "-dan" is the suffix)
+	* Instructor files end with the *teacher* suffix
+	* Files that you may create and edit end with the *student* suffix
-	* Update the /.gitignore file with *-dan* to avoid committing your changes
+	* Update the /.gitignore file with *-student* to avoid committing your changes

 # Start web server
 ## Visual Studio Code
 1. View Integrated Terminal (Menu Bar > View > Integrated Terminal)
-1. Type `npm start` into terminal
+1. Type `npm run start` into terminal
 1. Visit web server address in browser

 ## Windows Explorer